openstack-archive/fuel-docs/pages/about-fuel/0030-how-it-works.rst

 In practice, that means that the process of using Fuel looks like 1-2-3:

-1. First, set up Fuel Admin Node using the ISO.
+1. First, set up Fuel Master Node using the ISO.
 This process only needs to be completed once per installation.

 2. Next, discover your virtual or phisical nodes and configure your OpenStack